Saskatchewan Glacier

 The Saskatchewan Glacier is located in Banff National Park, Alberta, Canada, approximately 120 km northwest of the town of Banff, and can be accessed from the Icefields Parkway.
-Saskatchewan Glacier is the largest outflow glacier from the Columbia Icefield, which rests along the Continental Divide.
+The Saskatchewan Glacier is the largest outflow glacier from the Columbia Icefield, which rests along the Continental Divide.
 The glacier is a primary water source for the North Saskatchewan River.
 The glacier is approximately 13 km long and covers an area of 30 km2 (11.5 mi2) and was measured in 1960 to be over 400 m thick at a distance of 8 km from the terminal snout.
-Between the years 1893 and 1953, Saskatchewan Glacier had retreated a distance of 1364 m, with the rate of retreat between the years 1948 and 1953 averaging 55 m per year.
-The glacier, which flows northeast, exhibits a prominent medial morraine.
+Between 1893 and 1953, Saskatchewan Glacier had receded a distance of 1364 m, with the rate of retreat between 1948 and 1953 averaging 55 m per year.
+The glacier, which flows northeast, exhibits a prominent medial moraine.